meonkeys/mesos-doc-test/Running-Mesos-On-Mac-OS-X-(Single-Node-Cluster).md

 ## Running Mesos On Mac OS X (Single Node Cluster)
 This is step-by-step guide on setting up Mesos on a single node, and running hadoop on top of Mesos.
+In this guide, we are assuming Mac OS X 10.6 (Snow Leopard).

 ## Prerequisites:
 * Java